tamu-edu/ng911-dev/README.md

 In general, all users must take care not to:
 * Release any confidential information, such a passwords, secrets, HIPAA or FERPA-protected data
 * Release information that may be subject to Copyright
-* Conduct yourself in a way that may compromise the public’s trust and confidence in you or Texas A&M University
+* Conduct yourself in a way that may compromise the public’s trust and confidence in you or The Texas A&M University System